christeriordan/WebPage/eksamen/README.md

 On the beer page, you can browse the beers that are in the database, you can add beers if you have logged in, if you are not logged in, you will not be permitted to add beers to the database.

-The select box contains the Brewery table, where you can select which brewery your beer belongs to. (there is a problem with this, and is not working as intended)
+The select box contains the Brewery table, where you can select which brewery your beer belongs to. (intention is to be able to choose freely which brewery you want to add)

 You can also filter the beer table, by inputting text in the filter content input field and by pressing the search button